cityjson/specs/docs/extensions.rst

     "geometry": [...]
   }

-It is also possible to add, and document in a schema, complex attributes, for example is we wanted to have the colour as a RGBA value (red-green-blue-alpha):
+It is also possible to add, and document in a schema, complex attributes, for example is we wanted to have the colour of the buildings as a RGBA value (red-green-blue-alpha):

 .. code-block:: js